ljleb/sd-mecha/guide/0-introduction/README.md

 - converting the keys of a model to a different format only using a few megabytes of memory
 - merging 10 models together into a single one
 - allocating more memory to the intermediate results of expensive methods
-- batch converting multiple models to a different format
+- sequentially completing multiple state dict tasks

 The way sd-mecha does this is by taking advantage of the [safetensors](https://github.com/huggingface/safetensors) format.
 This format specifies a light header that lists all the key names, and the location of their corresponding value in the data section and their span.